 The development of remote functionalization methods is receiving growing interest, probably because such methods allow for the activation of challenging C-H and C-C bonds distant from the initiation position via a fascinating “chain walking” process.
 However, the manipulation of remote functional groups at different carbon centers represents a major challenge in synthetic chemistry.
 Hydrozirconation of internal alkenes produces primary alkylzirconocene complexes wherein facile Zr-H eliminations and reinsertions enable the Cp2ZrCl moiety to “chain walking” to the least sterically hindered terminal position of the alkyl chain.
 To the best of our knowledge, there is no general method to selectively direct this chain walking process to afford stable secondary alkylzirconocenes with predictable regioselectivity.

-The selective cross-coupling of bimetallic alkyl nucleophiles is attractive transformation to rapidly elaborate 3D structural complexity.
+The selective cross-coupling of bimetallic alkyl nucleophiles is an attractive transformation to rapidly elaborate 3D structural complexity.
 Among reported bimetallic reagents gem-borazirconocene alkanes are recognized as particularly valuable synthons that possess great synthetic potential.
 This stable reagent is easily generated from hydrozirconation of various alkenyl boronic esters with bis(cyclopentadienyl)zirconium chloride hydride in high yield and with excellent functional group tolerance.
 The different reactivity of the carbon-zirconium bond vs the carbon-boron bond allows for the sequential functionalization of gem-borazirconocene alkanes via a variety of reactions such as cross-coupling, nucleophilic substitution, or nucleophilic addition.
 Organozirconium compounds are much more reactive towards electrophiles than organoboranes, which allows for the chemoselective conversion of organozirconium reagents to afford versatile organic boron intermediates.
 Despite the multiple advantages offered by these reagents, they have received substantially less attention for cross-couplings.
 While cross-coupling reaction of primary alkylzirconocene reagents has been reported by our group, to date, no general cross-coupling reaction has been developed for secondary alkylzirconocene including gem-borazirconocene alkanes, likely owing to the lack of available π-systems to stabilize the binding capability of zirconium to achieve suitable transmetalation.
-Furthermore, considerablesteric hindrance around the carbon-zirconium bond further decreases its nucleophilicity.
+Furthermore, considerable steric hindrance around the carbon-zirconium bond further decreases its nucleophilicity.

-We for the first time, developed a Bpin group directed “chain walking” process for alkylzirconocenes, selectively generating diverse gem-borazirconocene alkanes.
+We for the first time developed a Bpin group-directed “chain walking” process for alkylzirconocenes, selectively generating diverse gem-borazirconocene alkanes.
 We then further discovered a visible-light-induced single nickel-catalyzed chemoselective cross-coupling reaction of gem-borazirconocene alkanes with aryl halides, affording a wide range of alkylborane derivatives.
-Furthermore, by selectively harnessing the directing effect of the Bpin group, we have demonstrated that internal alkenes bearing a terminal Bpin can be converted into the desired coupled products with high regioselectivtity.
-The utility of our method is also illustrated by the transformation of the Bpin intermediates, which, as well-established high-value building blocks, can be employed for lithiation-borylation, Zweifel olefinations, as well as the cross-coupling reaction that enable rapid and efficient formation of sp3 carbon-carbon bonds.
+Furthermore, by selectively harnessing the directing effect of the Bpin group, we have demonstrated that internal alkenes bearing a terminal Bpin can be converted into the desired coupled products with high regioselectivity.
+The utility of our method is also illustrated by the transformation of the Bpin intermediates, which, as well-established high-value building blocks, can be employed for lithiation-borylation, Zweifel olefinations, as well as the cross-coupling reaction that enable the rapid and efficient formation of sp3 carbon-carbon bonds.
 Additionally, we systematically investigated the Bpin-directed chain walking process underlying the regioselectivity of alkylzirconocenes, thus uncovering the mechanism of the remote functionalization of internal olefins achieved with our method.
 Finally, DFT calculations indicate that the high regioselectivity of this reaction originates from the directing effect of the Bpin group.
 This work has been published in Journal of the American Chemical Society (2020, 11506).

-HTS is a drug-discovery process widely used in the pharmaceutical companies and biomedical research institutes.
-Using robotics, data processing and control software, liquid handling devices and sensitive detectors, HTS conduct extremely scalable assay to test the biological or biochemical activity of a large number of small molecules for discovering active agents for receptors, enzymes, ion-channels or other pharmacological targets in the molecular and cellular level of biomolecular pathway.
+HTS is a drug-discovery process widely used in pharmaceutical companies and biomedical research institutes.
+Using robotics, data processing, and control software, liquid handling devices, and sensitive detectors, HTS conduct extremely scalable assay to test the biological or biochemical activity of a large number of small molecules for discovering active agents for receptors, enzymes, ion-channels or other pharmacological targets in the molecular and cellular level of biomolecular pathway.
 Typically, HTS assays are performed in microtiter plates with a 96 or 384 well format.
-HTS is one of main facilities in our lab to provide comprehensive services including the use of HTS technology, compounds in various libraries, a database of results from screens and lead optimization.
+HTS is one of the main facilities in our lab to provide comprehensive services including the use of HTS technology, compounds in various libraries, a database of results from screens and lead optimization.
 On a collaborative basis, HTS has the capability to support cellular and biochemical assays using absorbance, fluorescent kinetics, fluorescence resonance energy transfer, AlphaScreen, bioluminescence and cellular fluorescence imaging.
 In addition, HTS has expertise in adapting those biological and biochemical bench-top assays into high-throughput screening settings.
 Our HTS libraries are designed for diversity around not only well-established pharmacophore, but also very strict molecular property profiles that were balanced between diversity, physicochemical favorability, intrinsic complexity, and synthetic tractability.
-Encouraged by the fact that a significant number of marketed drugs are derived from natural products, we are also interested in expanding natural chemical products in compound libraries and developing effective strategy to diversify the core backbone structure of natural products.
-We will design and explore biomimetric synthetic pathways to build up the molecule efficiently.
+Encouraged by the fact that a significant number of marketed drugs are derived from natural products, we are also interested in expanding natural chemical products in compound libraries and developing an effective strategy to diversify the core backbone structure of natural products.
+We will design and explore biomimetic synthetic pathways to build up the molecule efficiently.
 Easily modified structure and high selective strategy will be preferred.
-The organocascade type assembling of complex structure will eventually result in the discovery of novel bio-valuable molecules to diversify the library.
+The organocascade type assembling of complex structures will eventually result in the discovery of novel bio-valuable molecules to diversify the library.
 Biomedical and clinical property profiles will be highly considered for the library design and construction process.